 Surat is a district located in Gujarat and is also known as the 'Diamond city of India'.
-The district is culturally and historically rich and is located in the southern banks of the Tapi river.
-Surat district is known for many things such as diamond merchants, flyovers, silk weavers, big industries and exotic beaches.
+The district is culturally and historically rich and is located on the southern banks of the Tapi river.
+Surat district is known for many things such as diamond merchants, flyovers, silk weavers, big industries, and exotic beaches.
 Tourists from across the country visit Surat to witness the historic sites and amazing beaches that are located here.

 Tourists may visit Surat at any time of the year.
-In case you wish to avoid travelling in a hot and humid climate then the monsoon season is not great to visit Surat which is between July to September.
+In case you wish to avoid traveling in a hot and humid climate then the monsoon season is not great to visit Surat which is between July to September.
 Apart from that, every month is great to travel to and explore Surat.

 Suryapur was the ancient name of Surat and there is no supporting document that highlights when and how the name got changed to the current one.
-It is believed that the city was founded by Gopi, a Brahmin, sometime around the 14th century and before that it was ruled by the Parsi community.
+It is believed that the city was founded by Gopi, a Brahmin, sometime around the 14th century, and before that, it was ruled by the Parsi community.

 A look at the ancient history of Surat shows that it was ruled by Hindus for a significant period of time, and later it was invaded and remained a colony of Mughals and many other foreign invaders who captured the city for its port, Hazira.
 Surat port was a significant place as it enabled the rulers to connect with other countries in order to expand the trade and multiply the profit.

 During the 19th century, Surat was captured and ruled by the Britishers.
 The geographical location is such that through the sea route, one can conveniently connect to the gulf countries and other continents for trade and other business voyages.

 After India gained independence Surat developed as a prime commercial, industrial and tourist place in India.
 Surat, over time, managed to carve a niche for its silk, cotton, and apparel markets that had the unique zari work which is famous across the globe in the textile industry.

-2. The Black Sand Dumas Beach.
 Dumas beach is located on the southern side of the Surat district and is famous for its black sand at the seashore.
 Locals believe that the place was used as a crematory ground by Hindus many years ago and that is why the sand has turned black.

-4. Surat Castle.
 Surat Castle is a 16th-century fort that was built by king Sultan Mehmood III.
 The motive behind the construction of the fort was to provide safe heaven to the natives and the royal family from the invaders.
 Tourists from across the country arrive here to witness this great construction.

-By Air.
 Deboard at the Surat Airport (STV) and from there take a cab or some other means of public transport to reach your destination.
 Surat Airport is well-routed with other Indian cities via direct and connecting flights, thus you won't face any hassle while flying here.

-By Train.
 If planning to travel by train then deboard at the Surat Railway Station.
 The station has regular trains operating frequently to and fro across the country.
 Gandhidham special, Ag Kranti Rajdhani, and Swaraj Express are a few trains on which seats can be reserved to reach Surat.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here